jessetane/httpcat/README.md

                  |__|

 ```
-An http server written in bash using netcat
+An http server in bash using netcat

 ## Why
 Just an exercise to understand the shell better